alkampfergit/personal-blog/codewrecks/content/post/old/2011/07/entity-framework-4-1-querying-objects.md

 }
 {{< / highlight >}}

-Ad you can see you are expressing the query against the object model, you are in fact asking for all warriors whose name Contains the string (â€œamâ€).
+Ad you can see you are expressing the query against the object model, you are in fact asking for all warriors whose name Contains the string (*am*).
 If you analyze the LINQ query you can notice that I used the method System.String::Contains but [Entity Framework Profiler](http://efprof.com/) shows the real query issued to the database.

 [![19-07-2011 16-37-29](https://www.codewrecks.com/blog/wp-content/uploads/2011/07/19-07-2011-16-37-29_thumb.png "19-07-2011 16-37-29")](https://www.codewrecks.com/blog/wp-content/uploads/2011/07/19-07-2011-16-37-29.png)